Raman remote sensing makes it possible to remotely compile chemical data on various substances and materials without contact or sample preparation.

-Long-range detection of atmospheric gases and short-range detection of gaseous compounds (e.g., pollutants) in low concentrations
+Our systems are designed for the long-range detection of atmospheric gases and short-range detection of gaseous compounds in low concentrations (e.g., pollutants, traces of narcotics and explosives), as well as for short-range identification of minerals.

-Our systems use a wide range of wavelengths and lasers.
-Depending on the quantity or concentration of chemical species to detect, operating range can vary from a few dozen meters to several kilometers.
+They use a wide range of lasers and wavelengths.
+Depending on the quantity or concentration of chemical species to detect, the operating range may vary from a few dozen meters to several kilometres.
+The systems are used mainly in following areas:

-By using dispersive systems and intensified multichannel detectors, we can design versatile and sensitive solutions that are easy to adapt to specific needs.
+Our modular Raman system is highly versatile and enables clients to rapidly test applications and scale up application performance to minimize investment risk.
+Each system is custom designed and assembled for the client.
+By using dispersive systems and intensified multichannel detectors, we can craft versatile and sensitive solutions that are easy to adapt to specific needs.
 In gas applications, range-gated remote sensing also enables mapping distribution of a specific chemical species.
-In addition, Raman and fluorescence technology can be combined in the same system for maximal flexibility.
+What’s more, Raman and fluorescence technology can be combined in the same system for maximal flexibility.